Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 After the AI Engine kernels and graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate both an XCLBIN and a new XSA file.

 ### Platform
 The Vitis tools allow you to integrate the AI Engine, HLS, and RTL kernels into an existing extensible platform.
-This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by Xilinx) and the Vitis tool builds the hardware design and integrates the AI Engine and PL kernels into the design.
+This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by AMD) and the Vitis tool builds the hardware design and integrates the AI Engine and PL kernels into the design.

 To test this feature in this tutorial, use the base VCK190 platform to build the design.